mikevatd3/lesp/README.md

 LESP is a simple variable arithmetic machine.
 You provide a lisp-like calculation string, and then provide the namespace mapping the variables to their numeric values and lesp does the rest.

+*This is based heavily on Peter Norvig's python implementation of lisp described here: [https://norvig.com/lispy.html]*

 Example:

 Say you have code that calculates some percentage from census variables.
 This is how you would do that with LESP: